viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 MYAPI_TOKEN_KEY="my_secret_key"
 ```

-Or you can initialize everything using environment variables only.
+If you want to provide database DSN from environment variable then you can use following:

 ```bash
 $ MYAPI_DATABASE__DSN="postgresql://..." uvicorn app.main:app